jchs-science/jchs-science.githib.io/units/3 waves/6 digital.md

 </figure>

-# How does attenuation effect digital transmission?
+# How does absorption effect digital transmission?
 This is actually fairly straight forward.
 Think back to your activity where you were muffling your speaker.
 <label class="tasks-list-item">